atoms19/ILUS.CSS/README.md

-`pack` class is used to give a margin and paddin `list`list class which can be given on a `ul` or `ol` changes how a list looks `btn` btn class is used for making buttons look better `inp` this class changes the look of inpuy
+`pack` class is used to give a margin and paddin `list`list class which can be given on a `ul` or `ol` changes how a list looks `btn` btn class is used for making buttons look better `inp` this class changes the look of input.
+`nav` used alongside `wrap` class to make a cool nav bar